nanzycharris/liri-node-app/README.md

 1) concert-this
 CLI: node liri.js concert-this <artist/band name here>

-This is a search from the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events,?app_ids=codingbootcamp") for an artist, and renders the following information about each event to the terminal:
+This is a search from the Bands in Town Artist Events APIfor an artist, and renders the following information about each event to the terminal:
 Name of the venue
 Venue location
 Date of the Event (use moment to format this as "MM/DD/YYYY")